khucnam/NIonPred/README.md

-This is the public site for the paper under submission named: "Incorporating transfer learning technique with amino acid embeddings to efficiently predict
+This is the public site for the paper under submission named: "Using k-mer embedding as effective feature representation for building a cross-species prediction model to identify DNA N6-Methyladenine sites in plant genomes"
-N_linked glycosylation sites in ion channels"

 LIBRARY REQUIREMENTS
 	We will need to install some basic packages to run the programs as followed: